hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   * t -> to show ActionsInfo time vs perf plot wrt all players, scaled relative to best and worst player perf score in the team.

+  * T -> to show ActionsInfo time vs perf plot wrt all players, scaled relative to best and worst player perf score across both the teams.

   * any other key -> exit internal-debug_explore-mode